ariary/TrojanSourceFinder/README.md

 ## Visualize Trojan Source
 *> Visualize how the code is really interpreted by machines/compiler*

 *tsfinder* is deliberately not very verbose.
 By default, it will only output if Trojan Source code has been detected.
-To have more verbosity and **visualize the dangerous line add the flag `-v`**
+To have more verbosity and **visualize the dangerous line add the flag `-v`**.

-To better see where Trojan Source were you have for colored output with `-c` flag (also useful with directory scan):
+To better see where Trojan Sources were, you could enable colored output with `-c` flag (also useful with directory scan):
 ```shell
 tsfinder -c -v <directory>
 ```